 US 301 Crews will be repainting the roadway lines between the Alachua and Clay county lines which is a moving operation.

 Branford Highway (SR 247) Work to add a northbound right turn lane onto Bascom Norris Road is underway and utility companies are moving their utility lines off the east side of the road which should not impact traffic.

-Interstate 75 The southbound agricultural inspection station at mile marker 446 is closed until February while a new station is built.
+Interstate 75 The southbound agricultural inspection station at mile marker 446 is closed while a new station is built.
 All livestock is redirected to the FDOT weigh station at mile marker 451 which is north of the closed agricultural inspection station.